zumasys/docs/site/mv-connect/README.md

 <PageHeader />

 MVConnect is a web application development environment for MultiValue Pick systems.
-MVConnect is included in the MV Dashboard product installer that is used to create MV Dashboard.
-Much of the installation instructions discuss MV Dashboard, but once it is installed you can move on to the MVConnect specific instructions.
+MVConnect is a core web/rest development environment.
+Package and Applications can then be built using MVConnect such as Dashboard.

 ![mv-connect-manual: 1574365223932-mv-connect-%2b-zs-software-services-(1)](./1574365223932-mv-connect-and-software-services.png)

-## MV Connect 1.6.3 Release Notes
+## MV Connect Release Notes

-For a summary of new features in MVConnect 1.6.3, see [Release Notes](./release-notes/1.6.3/README.md).
+For a summary of new features in MVConnect 1.6.3, see [Release Notes](./release-notes/README.md).

 ## Getting to Know MV Connect